As my grandfather walked the sunny streets of a war-torn France during World War II with his best friend, a gun shot suddenly rang out.

 The Way Most Design Their Life

 They wake up each morning, grab their cup of coffee, eat a quick bite, and rush out the door.
-They then arrive at a job that they likely don’t want to do for the rest of their life – at least not at their current pace.
+They then arrive at a job (that they may not like) for the rest of their life.

 With a mile long checklist, the job is completed as demanded by those in charge.
 Their current life often provides little satisfaction.
 But they take solace in the thought that “One day, it’ll all be better, and I’ll be able to live the life I want to live.”

 After work each day, they grab the kids with barely enough time to decide whether to eat out or cook at home.
-With the kids in bed, they aren’t far behind.
+With the kids in bed, they are already falling asleep, too, as they close the door.
 But then there’s the laundry, dishes, and the work that they took home.

 They take care of all of the things that need to be done, and then finally get in bed.

-Tomorrow they get to repeat it all over again – having not done a single thing that they actually wanted to do.
+Tomorrow they get to repeat it all over again – having not done a single thing that they actually wanted to do that day.
 They remind themselves, “One day, it’ll all be better, and I’ll be able to live the life I want to live.”

 It doesn’t have to be this way, though.
 We can live the good life now.